 LivePerson, Inc. (the "Company" or "LivePerson") was incorporated in the State of Delaware in November 1995 and the LivePerson service was introduced in November 1998.
-In April 2000, the company completed an initial public offering and is currently traded on the NASDAQ Global Select Market and the Tel Aviv Stock Exchange.
-LivePerson is headquartered in New York City with offices in Amsterdam, Atlanta, London, Melbourne, San Francisco, Santa Monica.
-Tokyo and Tel Aviv.
+In April 2000, the Company completed an initial public offering and is currently traded on the NASDAQ Global Select Market and the Tel Aviv Stock Exchange.
+LivePerson is headquartered in New York City with offices in Amsterdam, Atlanta, Berlin, London, Melbourne, Ra'anana, Reading (UK), San Francisco and Tokyo.